Sup2point0/Assort/~writing/origins.md

 </table>

 ### Capitalisation
+A hallmark of ‘online’ text is freedom of capitalisation.
+As mentioned earlier, however, not all platforms are case-sensitive, which can – and often does – ruin usernames that utilise it.

+Capitalisation is one of the core factors affecting the feeling of a username.
+We identify the following styles with disinct criteria for each.
+Note that the analysis of their effect may lack objectivity and context, and is only a generalisation.

 | capitalisation | examples | critera | analysis |
 | :------------- | :------- | :------ | :------- |